microsoft/api-guidelines/Guidelines.md

 RESTful APIs MUST respond to valid but unsupported requests consistent with this section.

 ### 16.1.
 Essential guidance
-RESTful APIs will often choose to limit functionality that can be performed by clients.
+RESTful APIs will often choose to limit the functionality that can be performed by clients.
 For instance, auditing systems allow records to be created but not modified or deleted.
 Similarly, some APIs will expose collections but require or otherwise limit filtering and ordering criteria, or MAY not support client-driven pagination.